culage/BMBF_plus/readme.md

 How to use
 ------------------------------

+1. Download

+  Download the Chrome extension.
+[Download Link](https://github.com/culage/BMBF_plus/releases/download/v1.0.0/BMBF_plus.zip)

-1. Install this extension on Chrome
+2. Install this extension on Chrome

   Type "chrome://extensions/" in Chrome to open the extension management screen.

   Enable "Developer Mode" with the toggle switch on the top right.

   Drag and drop the downloaded zip into Chrome and install the extension.

-2. Open BMBF on your PC
+3. Open BMBF on your PC

   (Keep the BMBF running in the background with the "Toggle Running in Background" button on the Tools tab.)

   Open "http://(IP written in the Tools tab of BMBF):50000/" in Chrome.

   Click the Playlists tab to view the playlists and press "F5" to reload the page.

   If a button such as "Dig up Song" is added in the upper left, it is successful.

 ### If something goes wrong ...